g0g05arui/energy-aware-scx/README.md

 ### Round-Robin Scheduler with RAPL Display

 This scheduler is a minimal Round-Robin policy (same time slice for every runnable task) that steers wakeups toward the coldest CPUs at the time of scheduling.
-It logs the synthetic RAPL stats so you can see which CPUs were considered coldest.
+It logs the live Intel RAPL stats collected by the BPF timer (per-core temps are still randomized) so you can see which CPUs were considered coldest.

 ```bash
 sudo make run-energy